brunosouza-justauto/eng/memory-bank/activeContext.md

 - The app should intelligently assist users during workout sessions by reducing manual data entry when possible
 - Clear user feedback should be provided when automatic actions are taken
 - The UI should be optimized for quick interactions during workouts

+## Current Focus: Marketing and Professional Landing Page

+We've implemented a comprehensive landing page to enable coaches to effectively market their services and showcase their expertise:

+1. **Professional Landing Page**
+   - Created a visually appealing homepage with sections for coach bio, services, testimonials, and social media
+   - Implemented modern design elements with gradient backgrounds, card layouts, and responsive components
+   - Added a prominent call-to-action to encourage visitor engagement and conversions
+   - Ensured compatibility with both light and dark modes

+2. **Coach Bio Showcase**
+   - Created a dedicated "About Me" section with competition photo and professional credentials
+   - Implemented a bio that emphasizes the coach's bodybuilding experience and coaching philosophy
+   - Added visual indicators for key coaching attributes (competition experience, evidence-based, results-driven)
+   - Designed the layout to create immediate credibility and connection with potential clients

+3. **Package Offerings and Pricing**
+   - Implemented a clear pricing structure with four distinct package options
+   - Created visually distinct cards to showcase different service tiers
+   - Added detailed "What's included" lists for each package
+   - Highlighted the featured package with accent colors and styling

+4. **Social Media Integration**
+   - Added direct links to Instagram, Facebook, YouTube, and TikTok profiles
+   - Implemented professional icon styling with hover effects
+   - Created a dedicated Instagram Reels section to showcase the coach's content
+   - Implemented proper embed components that load Instagram's embed script dynamically

+## Active Decisions

+1. **Landing Page Strategy**
+   - Making the landing page the default route for visitors to immediately showcase coach credentials
+   - Creating clear pathways to sign up or log in from multiple points on the page
+   - Emphasizing the coach's competition experience and bodybuilding credentials
+   - Using Instagram embeds to provide social proof and show the coach's content style

+2. **Visual Design Approach**
+   - Implementing a dark, fitness-focused color scheme with indigo accents
+   - Using gradients and shadows to create depth and visual interest
+   - Placing the coach's competition photo prominently in multiple sections
+   - Creating consistent visual patterns across sections for brand cohesion

+3. **Technical Implementation**
+   - Creating a reusable InstagramEmbed component for handling social media integration
+   - Using React's useEffect hook to properly load Instagram's embed script
+   - Implementing responsive layouts that adapt to various screen sizes
+   - Ensuring proper TypeScript typing for all components

+## Next Steps

+1. **Analytics Integration**
+   - Implement tracking for landing page engagement and conversions
+   - Add event tracking for package clicks and social media interactions
+   - Create funnel analysis for visitor-to-signup journey

+2. **Testimonial Enhancement**
+   - Replace placeholder testimonials with real client feedback
+   - Add before/after transformation photos
+   - Implement a testimonial carousel for mobile devices

+3. **Content Management**
+   - Create an admin interface for updating homepage content
+   - Implement a media library for managing photos and videos
+   - Add the ability to change pricing and package details dynamically

+## Recent Changes

+### Homepage and Landing Page Implementation
+- Created a professional homepage with sections for coach bio, services, Instagram content, and call-to-action
+- Implemented a detailed "About Me" section showcasing the coach's IFBB bodybuilding experience
+- Added package offerings with clear pricing and feature details ($40/month app access, $200 custom plan, $700 12-week transformation, $50/week premium coaching)
+- Integrated Instagram embeds using a custom React component that handles the Instagram embed script
+- Added social media links to Instagram, Facebook, YouTube, and TikTok (@brunoifbb)
+- Implemented responsive design that works across desktop, tablet, and mobile devices
+- Created visually appealing UI with gradient backgrounds, card layouts, and professional styling
+- Added proper dark/light mode support throughout the landing page
+- Implemented clear navigation and call-to-action buttons for visitor conversion